Benefits and Downside Risks of Buying Manhattan Property

 If you are a successful professional or business owner looking to buy Manhattan property for portfolio diversification and stability, you are amongst the many such individuals who we work with.
 Welcome to exploring this avenue!

 Before taking the leap, here are benefits and risks to consider.

 Benefits of owning property in Manhattan

 Value Stability: Property prices in Manhattan have stable appreciation.
-Historically, it ranges from 7 percent to 15 percent per year.
-During a downturn, the decline ranged from 4 to 10 percent for Manhattan condos.
+Historically during an upturn, Manhattan condo price appreciation ranges from 7 percent to 15 percent per year.
+During a downturn, the decline ranged from 4 to 10 percent.
 This is driven by inflation and demand, the latter comes from population growth and investors wanting a piece of this magnificent island.
 New college graduates and corporate professionals move here every year.
 People who live in other boroughs of New York City want to move to Manhattan.
 Living in Manhattan is a status symbol.
 Globally the newly rich want to own property in New York, the iconic city with skyscrapers, high finance and fashion.
 More specifically, “New York” is the island of Manhattan.